3makkk/MailLog/README.md

 Introduction
 ------------

-Mail Log is a module for Zend Framework 2 for sending error messages via mail.
+Module for Zend Framework 2 to log errors and exceptions via mail.

 Installation
 ------------